MarsBased/handbook/guides/blogging-guide.md

 Social media is your friend and can really boost your number of views and shares: aim for retweets or shareable content.
 Not only will the entry be good, but you can also test stuff outside of the content.
 For instance, [Buffer test their blog posts titles using the social networks](https://blog.bufferapp.com/a-scientific-guide-to-writing-great-headlines-on-twitter-facebook-and-your-blog "Buffer Blog").
 They share each blog entry with three or four different titles and perform A/B testing.
 The tweet that gets more visits, retweets, likes and favourites is the best title for the blog.
 This is only a way to A/B test it, but there are millions of ideas out there!
 Be creative!

 Social networks also offer a great chance to engage with your community.
-For those old enough to have used internet forums back when they were the thing - in the pre-Google or pre-Myspace days - we saw people posting stuff in forums to get like-minded people’s opinion and interesting discussions.
+For those old enough to have used internet forums back when they were the thing - in the pre-Google or pre-Myspace days - we saw people posting stuff in forums to get like-minded people’s opinions and interesting discussions.
 You can do the same here, by wrapping up the post with a call to action, as we said in the first part of our blogging guide.

 We can also learn a lot from Instagram, where famous Instagrammers ask to “tag a friend” when that photo relates to them in any way.
 Hence, we can ask our friends or colleagues to comment on a post we wrote if we think it applies to them.